 Poster, Levi's, The Strongest Thread, 2009

 This is a Poster.
-It was design team member: Richard The.
+It was design team member: Richard The and made for (as the client) Levi Strauss.
 It is dated 2009 and we acquired it in 2011.
 Its medium is offset lithograph on coated wove paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Graphic designer Stefan Sagmeister relishes the opportunity to get away from the computer screen and work in a more analog fashion.
 In 2009, Sagmeister and his design team deconstructed a pair of Levi’s 501® button-fly jeans and used all of the individual elements to create a window installation for American Rag’s Los Angeles store.
 The installation was reproduced in a limited run of 501 posters that were distributed in American Rag’s Los Angeles and San Francisco boutiques.